couchbaselabs/observability/examples/native/README.md

 An example of using the microlith image locally.

-To run a full stack use the `Makefile` and just execute the default target: `make`
+To run a full stack use the `Makefile` at the top of this repo and just execute the target: `make example-native`

 This uses an SSH mount to access a private git repository during the container build so make sure your SSH keys are set up for git locally and ssh agent is running with them to provide it.